cdapio/cdap/cdap-docs/admin-manual/source/operations/preferences.rst

 =============================
 Other examples of using preferences are in these CDAP examples:

-- :ref:`Data Cleansing <examples-data-cleansing>`: Uses a runtime argument with a MapReduce program
+- :ref:`Data Cleansing: <examples-data-cleansing>` Uses a runtime argument with a MapReduce program
-- :ref:`Wikipedia Pipeline <examples-wikipedia-data-pipeline>`: Uses runtime arguments with a stream, MapReduce program, and a Spark program
+- :ref:`Wikipedia Pipeline: <examples-wikipedia-data-pipeline>` Uses runtime arguments with a stream, MapReduce program, and a Spark program
-- :ref:`Sport Results <examples-sport-results>`: Uses a runtime argument with a MapReduce program
+- :ref:`Sport Results: <examples-sport-results>` Uses a runtime argument with a MapReduce program